San Marcos Growers LogoSan Marcos Growers

 Salvia officinalis 'Superb' is a fantastic selection given to by Carol Bornstein when she was Director of the Nature Gardens at the Natural History Museum of Los Angeles County.
 She noted that the plant was in the garden when she first arrived there in 2011 and that it had only been identified as Salvia officinalis with no cultivar name in their records.
 To designate the qualities of this plant we named it 'Superb' and have continued to grow it since receiving it in 2019.

-This information about Salvia officinalis 'Superb' displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Salvia officinalis 'Superb' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]